ovtsa/BowlingInAurelia/README.md

 ## Prerequisites

 You will need node package manager installed.
-Once node is installed, install dependencies with
+Once node is installed, enter project directory and install dependencies with

 `npm install`